Kirstenumali/actionuris_cruzr_definition/README.md

 3. NOD - When I press the screen the head is forceful and bothering so much.
 4. GUIDE_LEFT & GUIDE_RIGHT - The robot is not bothering much because of the hands are welcoming only but this is not good for events and don't use it.
 You can use the searching instead of this action.
 5. BAO_HU - The robot is bothering to much as it extends on its head and using its both hands as it extends to the user.
+6. SURPRISE - The robot is bothering so much there both arms is widely used.